lethuthebu-lgtm/Bright-Coffee-Shop-Case-Study/README.md

 # Steps followed
 1. Planning on Miro
-2. Data Processing in Snowflake
+2. Data Processing in Databricks
 3. Data Analysis in Excel
 4. Presentation to the CEO